When was the last time you went looking for failure?

-I’ve actually been thinking about failure a lot lately.
-I’m in the midst of taking an online course and one of the lessons shared something that struck home with me last week: we should all be seeking failure.
-The premise of this idea is that not only do we learn more from our failures than our successes overall, but failure actually saves us a lot of time.
+I’ve thought about failure a lot lately.
+I’m in the midst of taking an online course, and one of the lessons shared something that struck home with me last week. *We should all be seeking failure*.
+The premise of this idea is not only do we learn more from our failures than our successes overall, but failure saves us a lot of time.
 We don’t get stuck heading down the wrong path forever.
-Instead, we look for failure like it’s gold: we treasure the lessons learned, invest our earnings into a new plan and keep moving forward.
+Instead, we look for failure like it’s gold.
+We treasure the lessons learned, invest our earnings into a new plan and keep moving forward.

 I don’t know.
 Certainly, I never want a child to feel like a failure at something.
 But I think there’s a big difference between feeling like a failure and seeking it out in order to learn from it and move forward.
 There’s even a term for it now: Failing Forward.
 Embracing failure as a fact of life – rather than as something to be feared – and using it to empower us to grow and evolve.

 This is one of the reasons why I think the arts are so important – both in their own right and as a way to integrate student learning.
 The act of artistry is more about failure than success.
 As a musician, I spend 90% of my time in a practice room failing before standing on a stage to share a stand-out performance.
 I know artists who have storage rooms filled with canvases – which the people who attend their gallery openings will never see.
 And my favorite lessons with students are often those where the student proclaims “I messed up – can I have another piece of paper?” and I get to tell them “no – make it work”.
 In that moment, more often than not, they create something they never could have imagined possible at the beginning of the exercise.

 “We are not educated in how to BE – only in how to accomplish”